POPULATION (2015): 7,170,351

 Biofuel Blend Dispenser Labeling Requirement

-Pumps dispensing ethanol must label the percentage of ethanol present in the fuel.
-Ethanol pumps distributing between 1% and 10% must include a label stating that the fuel “contains up to 10% ethanol” and those distributing blends greater than 10% must be labeled with the capital letter E, followed by the numerical value volume of ethanol and the word “ethanol.”
-(Code of Washington 19.112.020, and Washington Administrative Code 16-662-115)
+Pumps dispensing ethanol or biodiesel blends must have a label that specifies the percentage of ethanol or biodiesel present in the fuel.
+Ethanol pumps distributing between 1% and 10% must include a label stating that the fuel "contains up to 10% ethanol" and those distributing blends greater than 10% must be labeled with the capital letter E, followed by the numerical value volume of ethanol and the word "ethanol."
+Pumps dispensing biodiesel blends of 5% (B5) or less must include a label stating that the fuel "may contain up to five percent biodiesel" and those distributing blends greater than 5% must be labeled with the capital letter B, followed by the numerical value volume of biodiesel and the words "biodiesel" or "biodiesel blend."
+(Reference Revised Code of Washington 19.112.020, and Washington Administrative Code 16-662-115)

 Biofuel Quality Program

 The Washington State Department of Agriculture (WSDA) Biofuels Quality Program tests and assesses biofuel quality and quantity to resolve any quality issues before the product reaches the consumer.
 WSDA samples biofuel throughout the state, monitors and tracks the quality of biofuel, and works with producers and manufacturers to help supply the highest biofuel quality fuel available to consumers.
 The goal of the program is to create equity in the biofuel marketplace for refiners, suppliers, distributors, and retailers, and protect consumers.
 For more information, see the WSDA Biofuels Quality Program website.
 (Reference Revised Code of Washington 19.112.005 to 119.112.080)